izak/siyavula-ha-scripts/heartbeat/README.txt

   pg_createcluster 9.1 ha

-Change these settings in postgresql.confS on both nodes:
+Change these settings in postgresql.conf on both nodes:

   wal_level = hot_standby
   max_wal_senders = 5
   hot_standby = on
   archive_mode = on
-  archive_command = 'cp %p /var/lib/postgresql/9.1/replica2/_archive/%f'
   archive_command = 'scp -P 222 %p node2:/var/lib/postgresql/archive/9.1/ha/%f'

 Replace node2 with the name of the _other_ node, so that each instance will